-Over the course of its 125-year history, School of Music alumni have found success not only in the concert hall and the classroom, but in a variety of music-related fields, some of which they themselves invented.
-This entrpreneurial sprit is in keeping with the missions of the University and the School, and with our desire to produce graduates who will not only continue our tradition of leadership in the areas of performance, research, and teaching, but will find new and innovative ways to serve our field and communities.
+Over the course of its 125-year history, School of Music alumni have found success not only in the concert hall and the classroom but in a variety of music-related fields, some of which they themselves invented.
+This entrepreneurial spirit is in keeping with the missions of the University and the School, and with our desire to produce graduates who will not only continue our tradition of leadership in the areas of performance, research, and teaching but will find new and innovative ways to serve our field and communities.

-The School of Music also recognizes that being an entrepreneur is an essental part of being a music professional, and so, in the Fall of 2020, we began offering a series of new courses to help prepare you to chart your own path in the musical world.
+The School of Music also recognizes that being an entrepreneur is an essential part of being a music professional.
+So, in the Fall of 2020, we began offering a series of new courses to help prepare you to chart your own path in the musical world.
 The topics will vary from business, marketing, and communications skills to networking to legal issues to recording and presentation techniques.
 All of these courses are designed to be taken in addition to your regular course load, and we hope that as many of our students as possible will take advantage of them.
-Students who successfully complete four of these courses will earn a Music Entrepreneurship Certificate.
+Students who complete a minimum of four of the required courses will earn a Music Entrepreneurship Certificate.

 MUS 499 Section EE: Ensemble Entrepreneurship

-This course will prepare students to creatively develop, promote, and sustain performing ensembles such as duos, trios, quartets, quintets or larger collaborative mixed instrumental ensembles.
-Ancillary topics include event management (e.g. concerts, concert series, music festivals) and preparing professional portfolios.
-Presentations will utilize internal unit/college/campus expertise as well as industry and non-profit professionals from the wider music world.
+This course will prepare students to creatively develop, promote, and sustain performing ensembles such as duos, trios, quartets, quintets, or larger collaborative mixed instrumental ensembles.
+Ancillary topics include event management (e.g., concerts, concert series, music festivals) and preparing professional portfolios.
+Presentations will utilize internal unit/college/campus expertise and industry and non-profit professionals from the wider music world.

 MUS 499 Section ENC: Encore at Illinois